vkoskiv/TeslaTools/README.md

 `./decoder.py <Your authentication token (acquire with getToken.py)>`

 This script will retrieve a list of your vehicles and decode the feature codes to a readable format.
+If an unrecognized option code is encountered, it will be denoted with a question mark.

 Example output for a 2017 Model S 75D: